Skip to content

 loadRequest POST plus custom headers is not available on Android and OHOS.
 Web uses fetch for non-simple requests and is subject to CORS.

-Cookies Web cookies are host-document cookies.
+Cookies Web cookie reads require the exact current host-document URL; writes cannot target a foreign domain.
 Windows offers additional native metadata through WindowsWebViewCookie.

 TLS Web cannot expose recoverable TLS decisions.
 Native engines can report SSL auth callbacks when their engine exposes them.